Economics Interactive Tutorials Sep. 5, 2011

 This can be a highly unstable market because your competitor faces the same situation.
 You can cut your price to $3.49 and take away all of the business.
 Your competitor can then charge $3.48 and take it all back.
 Each of you has the temptation to cut price on the other until one of you goes broke.
 You see something like this when neighboring gasoline stations have a price war.

-3. In the third graph, there's a competitor who charges $3.50, but there is product differentiation.
-Some customers will buy your product even if its price is a little higher than your competitor's price.
+Demand is somewhat elastic.
+There's a competitor who charges $3.50, but there is product differentiation.
+Some customers will buy your product even if its price is a little higher.
+The same goes for your competitor.

-In the market with product differentiation, thanks to the way I rigged the numbers, your highest revenue comes when you charge a price a bit higher than your competitor.
-This means that no are not going to start a price war by cutting your price below your competitor's price.
+In this market with product differentiation, your highest revenue comes when you charge a price a bit higher than your competitor.
+You are not going to start a price war by cutting your price below your competitor's price.
+(This works this way because of how I rigged the numbers, of course.)

 For providers of health care, such as physicians, other practitioners, and hospitals, there is a lot of product differentiation.
 Hospitals encourage this with their advertising.
 Their billboards say, "We're the best!"
 You never see a hospital billboard that says, "We're the cheapest!"
 Patient loyalty reduces the elasticity of demand and helps keep prices up.

-Managed care companies buy service from providers and sell it to patients.
+Managed care health insurance companies buy service from providers and sell it to patients.
 They stand in the market between the providers and the patients.
 For managed care companies, patient loyalty to providers is a problem.
 Managed care companies prefer that the patients be loyal to them, not to particular providers.
 That way the companies can switch providers whenever they want.
-They can pay providers less, while maintaining the prices ("premiums") they charge employers and the public.
-Managed care companies want providers' demand to be elastic, but their own demand to be inelastic.
+Managed care companies want providers' (doctors and hospitals) demand to be elastic, but their own demand to be inelastic.

 This is why managed care companies have been so interested in developing measures of quality and means of quality control.
-If a managed care company can document and maintain something that it can credibly call "quality," then its own demand becomes less elastic, while the providers' demand becomes more elastic.
+If a managed care company can document something that it can credibly call "quality," then providers are more interchangeable.
+That makes the providers' demand more elastic.

-The currently trendy idea in health care finance is the Health Savings Account.
-This is an insurance policy with a high deductible, typically in the thousands of dollars.
-To make this decidedly uncomprehensive insurance more palatable to consumers, the Federal government makes some of what consumers spend on health care deductible from taxable income.
-As a gift to the banking industry, this tax deductibility is implemented by employees and employers putting money into Health Savings Accounts, which banks get paid to administer.
+The currently trendy idea in health care finance is high-deductible health insurance.
+Under Obamacare, the basic mandated insurance plan is expected to have a deductible around $6000 and a 20% copay above that up to a limit.
+To make this decidedly uncomprehensive insurance more palatable to consumers, the Federal government allows Health Savings Accounts, which make some of what consumers spend on health care deductible from taxable income.
+As a gift to the banking industry, this tax deductibility is implemented by employees and employers putting money into these accounts, which banks get paid to administer.

-Advocates of Health Savings Accounts call this "consumer driven" health care.
+Advocates of high-copay insurance this "consumer driven" health care.
 But, really, is the consumer driving?
 Or is the consumer being driven?

 In pharmaceuticals, for example, the U.S. Department of Veterans Affairs (V.A.) buys drugs at prices much lower than what seniors in Medicare Part D are paying.
 The difference is because the Medicare drug benefit law fragments the buyers, while the V.A. negotiates on behalf of veterans as a group.